United Nations Framework Convention on Climate Change: Interpreting ultimate objective in Article 2

-The ultimate objective of the Framework Convention is "stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic [i.e., human-caused] interference with the climate system".
-Article 2 of the convention says this "should be achieved within a time-frame sufficient to allow ecosystems to adapt naturally to climate change, to ensure that food production is not threatened and to enable economic development to proceed in a sustainable manner".
+The ultimate objective of the Framework Convention contains some key words that are discussed further below and shown here in italics: "stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic [i.e., human-caused] interference with the climate system".

 To stabilize atmospheric GHG concentrations, global anthropogenic GHG emissions would need to peak then decline (see climate change mitigation).
 Lower stabilization levels would require emissions to peak and decline earlier compared to higher stabilization levels.
-The graph above shows projected changes in annual global GHG emissions (measured in CO2-equivalents) for various stabilization scenarios.
-The other two graphs show the associated changes in atmospheric GHG concentrations (in CO2-equivalents) and global mean temperature for these scenarios.
-Lower stabilization levels are associated with lower magnitudes of global warming compared to higher stabilization levels.
+These lower stabilization levels are associated with lower magnitudes of global warming compared to higher stabilization levels.